tiangolo/meinheld-gunicorn-docker/README.md

 It would give you about 200% the performance achievable with an older WSGI framework (like Flask or Django), even when using this image.

 Also, if you want to use new technologies like WebSockets it would be easier with a newer framework based on ASGI, like **FastAPI**.
 As the standard ASGI was designed to be able to handle asynchronous code like the one needed for WebSockets.

-## Python 2.7

-Do you need support for Python 2.7?

-Let me know in an issue and I'll add it.

-But only after knowing that someone actually needs it.

 ## Technical Details